 Sec.
-510. (731) Bureau of Health Care Services Regulatory Costs and Fee Reports - REVISED
+509. (731) Bureau of Health Care Services Regulatory Costs and Fee Reports - REVISED

 Requires the Bureau of Health Care Services (BHCS) to submit to the Legislature an updated report pertaining to the costs to regulate each of the several types of health facilities and a proposed updated fee schedule to offset BHCS' regulatory costs, including recommended statutory and rule changes.
 Executive eliminates regulatory cost reporting requirement.
 House concurs.
+Senate concurs.
+Conference concurs.